julsraemy/prezi/md/pia-ringvorlesung-2024.md

 - The term was coined by Robert Sanderson who has been involved in the conception and maintenance of web standards, mainly in the cultural heritage field.

-- LOUD's goal is to achieve the Semantic Web's intent on a global scale in a usable fashion by leveraging community-driven and JSON-LD-based specifications.
+- LOUD's goal is to achieve the Semantic Web's intent on a global scale in a usable fashion by leveraging community-driven standards.

 - It has five main design principles to make the data more easily accessible to software developers, who play a key role in interacting with the data and building software and services on top of it, and to some extent to academics.